sarah1893/notes/docs/appendix/python-walrus.rst

 However, Yoda style is not readable enough like Yoda speaks non-standardized English.
 Also, unlike C/C++ can detect assigning error during the compile-time via compiler options (e.g., -Wparentheses), it is difficult for Python interpreter to distinguish such mistakes throughout the runtime.
-Thus, the final decision was to use a new syntax as their solution to implement PEP 572 - assignment expressions.
+Thus, the final result of PEP 572 was to use a new syntax as a solution to implement *assignment expressions*.

 The walrus operator was not the first solution for PEP 572.
 The original proposal used ``EXPR as NAME`` to assign values to variables.
+Unfortunately, there are some flaws in this solution and other solutions as well.
+After intense debates, the final decision was ``:=``.

 .. _Yoda conditions: https://en.wikipedia.org/wiki/Yoda_conditions